Major Leycester Penrhyn Storr1

 Charles Hare Hemphill, 1st Baron Hemphill was born in 1821.1 He was the son of John Hemphill and Barbara Mary Hare.2 He married Augusta Mary Stanhope, daughter of Major Hon.
 Sir Francis Charles Stanhope and Hannah Wilson, on 11 April 1849.3 He died on 4 March 1908.1

-He graduated from Trinity College, Dublin University, Dublin, County Dublin, Ireland, in 1843 with a Bachelor of Arts (B.A.).
-He was a practising barrister in 1845.1 He was invested as a King's Counsel (K.C.) in 1860.1 He was a practising Serjeant-at-Law in 1882.
-He held the office of Bencher of King's Inns in 1882.1 He held the office of Solicitor-General [Ireland] between 1892 and 1895.1 He was invested as a Privy Counsellor (P.C.)
+He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, in 1843 with a Bachelor of Arts (B.A.)
+He was a practising barrister in 1845.1 He was appointed King's Counsel (K.C.) in 1860.1 He was a practising Serjeant-at-Law in 1882.
+He held the office of Bencher of King's Inns in 1882.1 He held the office of Solicitor-General [Ireland] between 1892 and 1895.1 He was appointed Privy Counsellor (P.C.)
 [Ireland] in 1895.1 He held the office of Member of Parliament (M.P.)
 (Liberal) for North Tyrone between 1895 and 1905.
 He held the office of Justice of the Peace (J.P.) for County Wicklow.1 He held the office of Justice of the Peace (J.P.) for County Dublin.1 He held the office of Justice of the Peace (J.P.) for County Tipperary.1 He was created 1st Baron Hemphill, of Rathkenny and Cashel, co.
 Tipperary [U.K.] on 12 January 1906.1

 Children of Charles Hare Hemphill, 1st Baron Hemphill and Augusta Mary Stanhope